 Children can begin school in the September following their fourth birthday.
-Children can start on a full-time or part-time (mornings only) basis from September 2015 as indicated below but must be in school full-time in the term following their fifth birthday.
-Parents may defer entry to later in the academic year.
+Children can start on a full-time or part-time (mornings only) basis from September 2018 as indicated below but must be in school full-time in the term following their fifth birthday.

-Applications must be made on line to the West Sussex Admissions Office as well as completing a supplementary form from the school office.
-Both have to be completed and submitted by Thursday 15th January 2015.
+Applications must be made on line to the West Sussex Admissions Office.
+Additionally we request you complete a supplementary form from the school office.
+Both should be completed and submitted by Monday 15th January 2018.
 If you have trouble accessing a computer for this purpose please enquire at the local library or at the school office, both of whom will be happy to help you.
+A leaflet is also available on the West Sussex County Council website.
 The Admissions Committee of the Governing Body allocate places following our policy, a copy of which is on the next page.